egch/1Z0-829-preparation/docs/wiley.md

 - review jdeps jdk internals [DONE]
 - pop vs poll [DONE]
 - a compact constructor must have the same public access as the record itself.
 [DONE]
+###
+- can an interface been sealed/non-sealed
+- write/read filereader
+- type stream() count long or int